4 Truth Ministry

 6. Anoint a holy of holies.

-There was a specific prophecy that started the first 7 weeks and one that ended the 62 weeks.
-But the text clearly separates the 7 weeks and 62 weeks from the last week.
+The timeframe of these events is divided into three sections (vs. 25, 27): 7 weeks + 62 weeks + 1 week.
+Scholars believe that the city and walls of Jerusalem were completed after the 7 weeks (49 years) which may explain why Daniel divides the time.
+But to more fully understand these divisions, we look at prophecies.
+There was a prophecy that started the first 7 weeks and one that ended the 62 weeks.
+But the text separates the 7 weeks and 62 weeks from the last week.
 So we should look at the first two sections – 69 weeks – together.

-When Did the 69 Weeks Begin and End?
+When Did the 69 Weeks Begin and End? (vs 25)

-In the Jewish calendar, this decree was issued Nissan 1, 444 B.C. which corresponds to our date: March 5, 444 B.C.
-If you then add 69 weeks (which is 69x(7×360)=173,880 days), you come to Nisan 10, 33 A.D. which corresponds to our date: March 30, 33 A.D.
+The 69 weeks started with the issuing of a decree to restore and rebuild Jerusalem (Daniel 9:25).
+This decree came to pass and is recorded for us in Nehemiah 2:1-8.
+According to the Jewish calendar, this decree was issued Nissan 1, 444 B.C. corresponding to our date March 5, 444 B.C.
+If you add 69 weeks (69x(7×360)=173,880 days), you come to Nisan 10, 33 A.D. corresponding to our date March 30, 33 A.D.

-So, the 69 weeks started March 5, 444 B.C. and ended March 30, 33 A.D.
+So, the 69 weeks started March 5, 444 B.C., and ended March 30, 33 A.D.

 And what happens on the final day of the 69 weeks?
 It says “until Messiah the Prince.”
-March 30, 33 A.D. would have been the day that Jesus was presented to His people as the Messiah as He rode into Jerusalem!!!
+March 30, 33 A.D. would have been the day Jesus was presented to His people as the Messiah as He rode into Jerusalem!!!
 (See Zechariah 9:9 & Matthew 21:1-10)

 For further information on these start/end dates and the calculations please visit An Examination of the Chronological Difficulties of Dr. Harold Hoehner’s & Dr. Thomas Ice’s work By Bob Pickle.